 3. Decide which professional experience to include

 Do you want your “About Me” page to include a comprehensive list of past experience which you can utilize as an online resume for prospective employers and clients?
 Or would you prefer to briefly give an overview of your work and keep the details for specific job applications, or perhaps in a separate page titled “CV”?
 Decide what works for you.
+For students, you can list your education background and projects you’ve worked on.

 If you want to keep your “About Me” page more brief and to-the-point, just choose a few interesting projects or jobs to mention.
 Including links to past work is a good way to let visitors find out more.